 What to Expect during Your Extraction

 Many patients are intimidated by the thought of wisdom tooth removal.
-However, the surgery actually involves very little discomfort thanks to our sophisticated techniques.
+However, the surgery actually involves very little discomfort thanks to anesthesia and our sophisticated techniques.
 We can also provide various forms of sedation to help you achieve a state of deep relaxation during surgery.
-Dr. Stofer will discuss your sedation options in advance to help you choose the most appropriate option.
+Dr. Stofer will discuss your sedation dentistry options in advance to help you choose the most appropriate option.

 There are various ways that your dentist may remove your unwanted wisdom teeth.
 In simple cases, he can loosen the teeth and easily lift them out of the sockets with very little impact to surrounding tissues.
 On the other hand, if you have an impacted tooth, or a tooth erupting at an angle, your procedure will be a bit more involved.
 Your dentist will need to remove the bone or gum tissue that is covering the tooth.
 In some cases, he may need to extract it in several pieces.
 In every case, you can expect your dentist to take every possible measure to ensure your comfort.